Pipelines glossary

 Quarantine

-Quarantine is a classification applied to a test that, based on the state of the test, changes how Test Engine executes that test as part of a run.
+Quarantine is a classification applied to a test that, based on the state of the test, changes how that test is executed as part of a run.
 When a test is quarantined, and its test state is flagged as:

-skipped, the test is not be executed as part of the run, which can allow pipeline builds to execute more rapidly and can reduce costs, but no data is recorded from the test.
+• skipped, the test is not executed as part of the run, which can allow pipeline builds to execute more rapidly and can reduce costs, but no data is recorded from the test.

 Learn more about quarantining tests in Test state and quarantine.